 Other characteristics of a good proposal include necessary background information, alternative hypotheses (if appropriate), relevant citations and figures, and clear, concise writing.
 For additional information about how to write a good proposal, check out the AOU Research Awards' "Hints for Writing a Successful Proposal".

-All applicants will be informed of the outcome of their application by 1 May 2014.
-The official announcement of awards will be made at the September 2014 AOU meeting in Estes Park.
-CO.
+All applicants will be informed of the outcome of their application by 1 May 2015.
+The official announcement of awards will be made at the 2015 AOU meeting in Norman, OK.

 Reporting and Accounting